Shivakumar-Suhas/Shivakumar-Suhas.github.io/_experiences/intern/index.md

 - Stress distribution in the centrifugal impeller under a **uniform thermal load of 850°C** using SS-316L material.
 - Visualization highlights **regions of elevated thermal stress** and deformation tendencies under high-temperature conditions.

-### Turbojet Engine – Cycle Representation
-{% include image-gallery.html images="/Turbjet_ideal.png" height="350" %}

-- Schematic representation of an **ideal turbojet cycle**, illustrating variations in **pressure, temperature, and velocity** across engine components.
-- Used to support understanding of **on-design and off-design performance behavior**.

 ## Notes
 - Detailed geometry, boundary conditions, and proprietary data are omitted due to **NDA constraints**.
 - Work reflects **foundational exposure to propulsion systems and high-temperature structural analysis** in aerospace applications.